S1mpleyang/ConstructionActionRecognition/README.md

 Or you can use the Construction Meta Action (CMA) Dataset.
 CMA dataset defines seven construction worker actions, including 1595 video clips, please read our paper for more details.

-If you are interested in this dataset, please leave this repository a star and send email to zl.yang@siat.ac.cn and Cc to ck.wu@siat.ac.cn, yangmeng@siat.ac.cn with your institution email.
+If you are interested in this dataset, please leave this repository a star and send email to zl.yang@siat.ac.cn and Cc to ck.wu@siat.ac.cn, yangmengjlu@gmail.com with your institution email.
 Note that the Construction Meta Action (CMA) is built only for research,please do not share it with anyone or use it for commercial purposes.

 ## Modify the path to the dataset